dzavalishin/mqtt_udp/dox/source/index.rst

 Anyway, I'm going to add completely reliable mode to MQTT/UDP in near future.

+.. rem TODO some graph of packet loss rate?

 .. rubric:: Footnotes

 .. [#f1] Corresponding tools are in repository and you can run such test yourself.

 Packets and general logic